 How Many Amino Acids are There?

 There are hundreds of amino acids that are known.
-In the future there could be many more found or created in a lab.
+In the future, there could be much more found or created in a lab.
 In total, there are only 20 basic amino acids that are in the standard genetic code.
 This means that the amino acids that make up living things only consist of these 20 amino acids.

 With that said there are actually 22 proteinogenic amino acids.
 Proteinogenic means protein creating, the 2 additional amino acids can be incorporated by “standard translation mechanisms“.

 The 21st and 22nd amino acids are selenocysteine and pyrrolysine.
-There are 54 known human proteins that contains selenocysteine.
-While, pyrrolysine does not exist in humans.
+There are 54 known human proteins that contain selenocysteine.
+While pyrrolysine does not exist in humans.

-The 20 basic amino acids in the human body is responsible for creating more than 50,000 proteins and over 15,000 enzymes.
-It’s amazing that just 20 amino acids can make up so many different combinations of proteins and enzymes that is vital for life as we know it.
+The 20 basic amino acids in the human body are responsible for creating more than 50,000 proteins and over 15,000 enzymes.
+It’s amazing that just 20 amino acids can make up so many different combinations of proteins and enzymes that are vital for life as we know it.

 Why are Amino Acids Important?